ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

     * [Staying Connected to the Circuit Relay](#staying-connected-to-the-circuit-relay)
 * [🎉 Conclusion](#🎉-conclusion)

-## 🪐 Peer Discovery and Connectivity
+## 🪐 Peer discovery and connectivity

 In a browser discovering and connecting to peers can be very hard, as we can't listen for new peers, and we don't have access to the DHT.
 In order to have the best experience working in a browser, it's important to understand how to find peers, and stay connected with them.